-- If a coach challenges a play, the replay official must know what is being challenged.
-Obtain that information from the referee. - When reporting the results of a coach's challenge, replay must let the referee know if the coach loses the challenge and is charged with a timeout.
-A team will not be charged with a timeout if the coach's challenge results in the ruling on the field being reversed (Rule 12-5-1-b-2). - A coach should not be forced to use a challenge on a significant play that cannot be confirmed by the replay official.
+- When reporting the results of a coach's challenge, replay must let the referee know if the coach loses the challenge and is charged with a timeout.
+A team will not be charged with a timeout if the coach's challenge results in the ruling on the field being overturned (Rule 12-5-1-b-2). - A coach should not be forced to use a challenge on a significant play that cannot be confirmed by the replay official.
 It is a reasonable expectation that a coach should not win a challenge on a significant play. - A coach cannot challenge a ball location that does not involve the line to gain or the goal line.
 When it does involve the line to gain or the goal line, replay should move the ball to the adjusted spot.
 A coach loses the challenge regarding line to gain unless the down is changed.
-A coach does not lose a challenge if any reviewable aspect of the play is reversed, regardless of what was challenged.

-- If a coach challenges a play that is not reviewable, he loses his timeout but not the challenge. - A coach must initiate the challenge by calling timeout.
+A coach does not lose a challenge if any reviewable aspect of the play is overturned, regardless of what was challenged. - If a coach challenges a play that is not reviewable, he loses his timeout but not the challenge. - A coach must initiate the challenge by calling timeout.
 He cannot challenge unless he has a timeout remaining.